HESEG Foundation: Criticism

 Schwartz and Reisman's role in the foundation has led pro-Palestinian activists to organize a boycott campaign of the Chapters and Indigo book chain (Chapters/Indigo).

-In light of the 2023 Israel-Hamas war, criticism of the IDF has escalated in regards to its international human rights and humanitarian law record.
+In light of the Gaza war, criticism of the IDF has escalated in regards to its international human rights and humanitarian law record.

 Critics claim HESEG violates the Foreign Enlistment Act by offering inducements to Canadians to join a foreign military service.

 The Canada Revenue Agency (CRA) states that “supporting the armed forces of another country is not” charitable.
 Yves Engler wrote that HESEG violates CRA rules by being one of many Canadian charitable organizations that send money to the IDF.

 In 2023, Indigo's flagship store in Toronto was vandalized by posters and painted slogans accusing Heather Reisman of complicity in genocide for her role in the HESEG Foundation.
 The arrest of the Indigo 11 resulted in four guilty pleas for mischief.